 Where tl;dv Fits Best and Where It Does Not

-tl;dv best fits teams who rely on conversations to make decisions, hand work over, learn from customers, or build something over time.
+tl;dv best fits teams who rely on conversations to make decisions, hand work over, and learn from customers.
 Sales, customer success, research, product, leadership, and any role where context accumulates rather than resets will get the most value.
-It suits teams that want meetings to turn into shared memory, searchable insight, and something you can actually work with later, not just a calendar event you move on from.
+It suits teams that want meetings to turn into shared memory and searchable insight they can work with later.

 It also fits people who want to be present in the conversation without worrying about capture.
 If you regularly find yourself half-listening while typing notes, or replaying calls to remember what was agreed, tl;dv earns its keep quickly.
 The same goes for teams working across time zones, languages, or organizations, where sharing exact context matters more than summaries written from memory.

 Where it fits less well is when meetings are purely disposable.
-If you only need a quick voice note, a single transcript, or something you will never revisit, tl;dv can feel like more than you need.
-Solo users who just want lightweight dictation or occasional note capture may be better served by simpler tools.
+If you only need a quick voice note or a single transcript you will never revisit, tl;dv can feel like more than you need.
+Solo users who want lightweight dictation or occasional note capture may be better served by simpler tools.

 The dividing line is not company size or role.
 It is whether meetings are something you want to remember, reuse, and learn from.
 If they are, tl;dv fits naturally.